How Industry 4.0 Supports Flexibility and Mass Customisation

 In other words, the product lifecycle becomes non-linear.

-This makes it possible to customise products for different segments of customer, improving customer relations and the customer experience.
-Even single unit production runs are possible, i.e. true product personalisation.
+A non-linear product lifecycle makes it possible to customise products for different customer segments, improving customer relations and the customer experience.
+Even single-unit production runs are possible, i.e., true product personalisation.

 What Can We Learn from Ford’s Famous Quote?